 Ice Storage System:

 An ice storage system, known as thermal energy storage, uses electricity during off-peak hours to produce ice.
 This ice is then stored in an insulated container, where it remains frozen until it is needed to cool the building during peak hours.
-When the building needs cooling, the ice is melted, and the resulting cool water is used to circulate through the building’s HVAC (heating, ventilation, and air conditioning) system.
+When the building needs cooling, the ice melts, and the resulting cool water circulates through the building’s HVAC (heating, ventilation, and air conditioning) system.

 Benefits of Ice Storage:

 - Cost-Effective: Ice storage systems can help building owners and managers save money on energy bills.
 By using electricity during off-peak hours to produce ice, they can use lower electricity rates typically offered during these hours.
 Additionally, ice storage systems can reduce the size of HVAC equipment needed to cool the building, which can result in further cost savings.

 - Reliable: Ice storage systems are highly reliable and can provide a constant cooling source even during peak demand hours.
 Because the ice is stored and ready to use when needed, there is no delay in cooling the building when demand is high.

 - Environmentally Friendly: Ice storage systems can help reduce a building’s carbon footprint by reducing the energy needed to cool the building.
 By taking advantage of off-peak electricity rates and reducing the size of HVAC equipment needed, ice storage systems can help reduce the energy the building uses.

 - Longevity: Ice storage systems can have a longer lifespan than traditional HVAC systems, saving building owners and managers money in the long run.
 Because ice storage systems have fewer moving parts and are not subject to the same wear and tear as traditional HVAC systems, they can last longer and require fewer repairs and replacements.

 Applications of Ice Storage: